-When the process is complete the SkyVUE PRO will return the message: Wait 40 sec for OS to restart.
-Afterwards, the SkyVUE PRO will resume operation according to the previously set operating parameters.
+When the process is complete the SkyVue PRO will return the message: Wait 40 sec for OS to restart.
+Afterwards, the SkyVue PRO will resume operation according to the previously set operating parameters.
 It will no longer be in terminal mode.

-To load a new operating system into a SkyVUE PRO with an OS between 1 and 3
+To load a new operating system into a SkyVue PRO with an OS between 1 and 3

-Operating systems earlier than 4 will need the boot loader updating, use the LOADOS 1 command, not LOADOS 4, before a new DSP OS can be uploaded.
+For operating systems earlier than version 4, the boot loader must be updated using the LOADOS 1 command, not LOADOS 4, before a new DSP OS can be uploaded.
 You will get the following verify error code the first time the OS is loaded: